 After having a successful osteotomy operation to correct the alignment of his left leg, Jason noticed a great deal of swelling and became very unwell.
-His original consultant referred Jason to his colleague Mr Heidari due to his specialist experience in dealing with bone infections and other post-operative complications.
+His original consultant referred Jason to his colleague Professor Heidari due to his specialist experience in dealing with bone infections and other post-operative complications.

 Jason was quickly diagnosed with sepsis and was admitted to hospital for the infection to be brought under control.
 He was also suffering with cellulitis, a common but potentially serious bacterial skin infection whereby the affected skin appears swollen and red and is typically painful and warm to the touch.

 It soon became apparent that Jason had a deep infection which required the removal of damaged tissue from his wound (debridement).
-During this operation, Mr Heidari removed all the metalwork which had been put in Jason’s knee as part of the osteotomy procedure.
+During this operation, Professor Heidari removed all the metalwork which had been put in Jason’s knee as part of the osteotomy procedure.
 He then applied an external metal frame to Jason’s knee, which aimed to maintain the correction to the alignment in Jason’s knee which had been achieved by the osteotomy operation.

 Following this procedure, whilst Jason remained in hospital for 5 weeks in total, the external frame was removed earlier than expected, as he explains: “The leg frame was the only real solution, it was cumbersome, uncomfortable and in the end I was on constant antibiotics to fight pin site infections.
 However, the frame came off at least 4 months earlier than expected.”